 Under Adopt-a-Habitat, Rotuma’s 4 primary schools adopt a natural habitat close to their schools for citizen-science learning and conservation activities.

 Eco-camp activities are also part this Adopt-a-Habitat initiative where life skills are nurtured.

-As resource managers of the family and community, women are often responsible for enriching children’s cultural identify and shaping their eco-attitudes through intergenerational sharing of knowledge and skills.
-The loss of traditional craft-making skills impacts the identity of both girls and boys.
-There is potential opportunity for generating income and improving livelihoods.
-This program empowers women, teachers and children with skills and knowledge to preserve and strengthen socio-cultural links to natural biodiversity of Rotuma.
+As resource managers, Rotuma women are often responsible for enriching children’s cultural identify and shaping their eco-attitudes.
+This Action empowers women, teachers and children with skills and knowledge to preserve and strengthen socio-cultural links to natural biodiversity of Rotuma.
+It covers: